Kirsten Dunst: Early life

 In 1993, she moved to Los Angeles with her mother and brother, after her parents separated.
-She began acting while a student at Notre Dame High School, and continued doing so after graduating in 2000.
 In her teens, she found it difficult to cope with her rising fame, and for a period she blamed her mother for pushing her into acting as a child.
 However, she later said that her mother "always had the best intentions".
 When asked if she had any regrets about her childhood, Dunst said, "Well, it's not a natural way to grow up, but it's the way I grew up and I wouldn't change it.
 I have my stuff to work out...
 I don't think anybody can sit around and say, 'My life is more screwed up than yours.'
-Everybody has their issues".
+Everybody has their issues."

 Acting career

-Early work (1988–1993)
+1988–1993: Early work

 Dunst began her career at age three as a child fashion model in television commercials.
 She was signed with Ford Models and Elite Model Management.
 In 1988, she appeared in Saturday Night Live as the granddaughter of George H. W. Bush.
 Later that year, she made her feature film debut with a minor role in Woody Allen's short film Oedipus Wrecks; it was released as one-third of the anthology film New York Stories (1989).
 Soon after, Dunst performed in the comedy-drama The Bonfire of the Vanities (1990), based on Tom Wolfe's novel of the same name, in which she played the daughter of Tom Hanks' character.
 In 1993, Dunst made a guest appearance in an episode of the science fiction drama Star Trek: The Next Generation.

-Breakthrough (1994–2001)
+1994–2001: Career breakthrough

 Dunst's breakthrough role came in 1994, in the horror drama Interview with the Vampire opposite Tom Cruise and Brad Pitt, based on Anne Rice's novel of the same name.
 She played Claudia, the child vampire who is a surrogate daughter to Cruise's and Pitt's characters.
-The film included a scene in which Dunst shared her first onscreen kiss with Pitt, who is nearly two decades her senior.
+The film included a scene in which Dunst shared her first onscreen kiss with Pitt, who is two decades her senior.
 She stated that kissing him had made her feel uncomfortable: "I thought it was gross, that Brad had cooties.
 I mean, I was 10," she recalled.
 While the film overall received mixed reviews, many critics singled out Dunst's performance for acclaim.
 Roger Ebert considered her portrayal of Claudia to be one of the "creepier" aspects of the film, and took note of how well she had conveyed the impression of great age inside apparent youth.
 Todd McCarthy of Variety stated that Dunst was "just right" for the family.
 For her performance, she won the MTV Movie Award for Best Breakthrough Performance and the Saturn Award for Best Young Actress, in addition to receiving a Golden Globe Award nomination for Best Supporting Actress.